-All coaches are required to register as a coach volunteer in the LTYA registration system, pass a background check, complete the "Double Goal Coach" course from Positive Coaching Alliance, and complete the Heads Up Concussion training.
+All coaches are required to register as a coach volunteer in the LTYA registration system, pass a background check, complete the "Double Goal Coach" course from Positive Coaching Alliance, complete the Heads Up Concussion training, and agree to and sign the LTYA Abuse Prevention Policy.
 Once these requirements are met and certificates of completion are submitted to the LTYA office, the coach will be provided with a coach's shirt that signifies completion.
-All coaches are required to wear the current year's official coach's shirt while coaching players during all games.
+All coaches are required to wear the current year's official coach's shirt while coaching players during any practice or game.
 Coaches not wearing their shirt will be subject to removal from the field by umpires and/or current board members.